rshevchuk-git/mcp/src/aws-api-mcp-server/README.md

 | **emr** | `ssh`,  `sock`, `get`, `put` |
 | **opsworks** | `register` |

-### STDIO Mode and File System Access
+### File System Access and Operating Mode

-**Important**: This MCP server is intended to be used **only** in STDIO mode as a local server using a single user's credentials.
-The server runs with the same permissions as the user who started it and has the same file system access as that user.
+**Important**: This MCP server is intended for **STDIO mode only** as a local server using a single user's credentials.
+The server runs with the same permissions as the user who started it and has complete access to the file system.

-Key points to understand:
+#### Security and Access Considerations

-- **No Sandboxing**: The `AWS_API_MCP_WORKING_DIR` environment variable sets a working directory but does **not** provide any sandboxing or security restrictions.
-The MCP server can perform any file operation that the AWS CLI can, anywhere on the file system where the user has permissions.
+- **No Sandboxing**: The `AWS_API_MCP_WORKING_DIR` environment variable sets a working directory but does **not** provide any security restrictions
-- **Full File System Access**: This MCP server can read from and write to any location on the file system that the user running it has access to.
-File paths are not restricted to the working directory.
+- **Full File System Access**: The server can read from and write to any location on the file system where the user has permissions
+- **No Confirmation Prompts**: Files can be modified, overwritten, or deleted without any additional user confirmation
-- **Host File System Sharing**: When using this MCP server, the host file system is directly accessible.
-Any file operations performed by AWS CLI commands will affect the actual host file system.
+- **Host File System Sharing**: When using this server, the host file system is directly accessible
-- **Do Not Modify for Network Use**: Modifying this server to operate over a network can introduce additional security concerns and vulnerabilities.
-It is designed for local STDIO use only.
+- **Do Not Modify for Network Use**: This server is designed for local STDIO use only; network operation introduces additional security risks

-### File System Operations
+#### Common File Operations

-When executing commands that write files to the filesystem, please be aware that:

-1. **No Confirmation Prompts**: Existing files can be modified, overwritten, or deleted without any additional user confirmation, which may lead to data loss.
-2. **Unrestricted File Access**: The MCP server can write to any location on the file system where the user has permissions, not just within the working directory.
-3. **Common File Operations**: Many AWS CLI commands can write to the file system, including:
+The MCP server can perform various file operations through AWS CLI commands, including:

-   - `aws s3 sync` - Can overwrite entire directories of files without warning
+- `aws s3 sync` - Can overwrite entire directories without warning
 - `aws s3 cp` - Can overwrite existing files without confirmation
-   - Any AWS CLI command using the `outfile` positional argument
+- Any AWS CLI command using the `outfile` parameter
 - Commands that use the `file://` prefix to read from files

-4. **Working Directory**: The `AWS_API_MCP_WORKING_DIR` environment variable sets where the server starts but does not restrict where files can be written.
+**Note**: While the `AWS_API_MCP_WORKING_DIR` environment variable sets where the server starts, it does not restrict where files can be written or accessed.

 ### Prompt Injection and Untrusted Data
 This MCP server executes AWS CLI commands as instructed by an AI model, which can be vulnerable to prompt injection attacks: